-Withings little smart thermometer lets you take a temperature without coming in contact with the body, which is cool in the age of coronavirus.
+Withings' little smart thermometer lets you take a temperature without coming in contact with the body, which is cool in the age of coronavirus.
 It's got a brightly lit display that can track the temperature readings of up to eight people.
 And it will sync temperature readings with the smartphone app automatically over WiFi so no need to Bluetooth sync.
 Based on your temperature and symptoms the app can recommend when it's time to take action.
 Withings even works with Boston Children's hospital to help provide education on proper medication and doses.
 Unlike the Kinsa smart thermometer, Withings doesn't share data to help determine public health outbreaks in an area.

-What could happen if something goes wrong
+What could happen if something goes wrong?

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

-How does it use this data?
+How does the company use this data?

 How can you control your data?

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

-No known incidents in the last 2 years.
+No known incidents in the last 3 years.

 Can this product be used offline?

-User friendly privacy information?
+User-friendly privacy information?

 Links to privacy information